ymath-io/ymath.io/content/courses/exponents/properties/same-base/index.md

 Speaking of false properties, make sure the powers are being multiplied, not added together.
 $$x^2+x^3\neq x^5$$

-If you're curious, a valid way to rewrite the above expression is to use the Product of Powers Property along with the Distributive Property.
+In case you're curious, a valid way to rewrite the above expression is to use the Product of Powers Property along with the Distributive Property.
 $$x^2+x^3=x^2\cdot1+x^2\cdot x^1=x^2(1+x)$$

 ## Quotient of Powers